-If it is found that 479 North Pastoria Avenue is not achieving the proposed trip reduction as identified in Table 1, the City of Sunnyvale may assess a monetary penalty per trip that exceeds the identified goal.
-The annual Driveway Counts will be used, as previously identified, to determine the number of excess trips.
+If it is found that 815 West Maude Avenue is not achieving the proposed trip reduction as identified in Table 1, the City of Sunnyvale may assess a monetary penalty per trip that exceeds the identified goal.
+The annual driveway counts will be used as previously identified to determine the number of excess trips.

-The monetary penalty will be calculated based on the estimated cost per employee that would be required to successfully implement compliance of the TDM program.
-An estimation of this annual cost is \$1,500 per trip.
-This penalty of \$1,500 would be applied annually to each of the non-compliance trips and escalated at a factor of 1 percent each consecutive year that 479 North Pastoria Avenue is not in compliance.
+The total annual monetary penalty will be calculated based on the estimated cost per employee that would be required to successfully implement the trip reduction goal of the TDM program.
+The estimated cost per employee was found to be \$1,500.
+A penalty of \$1,500 would be applied annually to the number of each non-compliance trip.
+An escalation factor of 1 percent would be applied each consecutive year that 815 West Maude Avenue is not in compliance.